 Skiing in the Kitzbühel Alps

 In the winter, the Kitzbüheler Alpen becomes home to two of Austria’s largest ski areas, whose four regions cover over 1,000km of slopes and activity trails that stretch all the way to Salzburg.
-At times a blinding white, the land wears its powdery cloak for months.
+A land in blinding white that wears its powdery cloak for months.

-There were no many moments up here where I had to stop to take in the winter views.
-I never grew up in such a climate, and nor did my childhood holidays ever include this.
-Maybe I am years behind playing catch up in the snow, but Austria is literally this spellbinding – a real Narnia of Europe.
+There were many moments up here where I had to stop to take in the winter views.
+I never grew up in such a climate, nor did my childhood holidays ever include this.
+Maybe I am years behind playing catch-up in the snow, but Austria is literally this spellbinding – a real Narnia of Europe.

 READ MORE: Kitzbühel Ski Lessons and learning How to Ski in Tirol, Austria